 WARNING: LACTIC ACIDOSIS

-JANUMET is contraindicated in patients with renal impairment (serum creatinine levels greater than or equal to 1.5 mg/dL for men and greater than or equal to 1.4 mg/dL for women or abnormal creatinine clearance); hypersensitivity to metformin hydrochloride; acute or chronic metabolic acidosis, including diabetic ketoacidosis; or history of a serious hypersensitivity reaction to JANUMET or sitagliptin (one of the components of JANUMET), such as anaphylaxis or angioedema.
+JANUMET and JANUMET XR are contraindicated in patients with severe renal impairment (estimated glomerular filtration rate [eGFR] below 30 mL/min/1.73 m2); acute or chronic metabolic acidosis, including diabetic ketoacidosis; or history of a serious hypersensitivity reaction to JANUMET, JANUMET XR, sitagliptin, or metformin, such as anaphylaxis or angioedema.

-There have been postmarketing reports of acute pancreatitis, including fatal and nonfatal hemorrhagic or necrotizing pancreatitis, in patients taking JANUMET.
-After initiating JANUMET, observe patients carefully for signs and symptoms of pancreatitis.
-If pancreatitis is suspected, promptly discontinue JANUMET and initiate appropriate management.
-It is unknown whether patients with a history of pancreatitis are at increased risk of developing pancreatitis while taking JANUMET.
+There have been postmarketing reports of acute pancreatitis, including fatal and nonfatal hemorrhagic or necrotizing pancreatitis, in patients taking sitagliptin with or without metformin.
+After initiating JANUMET or JANUMET XR, observe patients carefully for signs and symptoms of pancreatitis.
+If pancreatitis is suspected, promptly discontinue JANUMET or JANUMET XR and initiate appropriate management.
+It is unknown whether patients with a history of pancreatitis are at increased risk of developing pancreatitis while taking JANUMET or JANUMET XR.

 The incidence (and rate) of hypoglycemia based on all reports of symptomatic hypoglycemia were: 16.4% (0.82 episodes/patient-year) for sitagliptin 100 mg in combination with metformin and glimepiride, 0.9% (0.02 episodes/patient-year) for placebo in combination with metformin and glimepiride, 8.2% (0.61 episodes/patient-year) for placebo in combination with metformin and insulin, and 15.3% (0.98 episodes/patient-year) for sitagliptin in combination with metformin and insulin.